BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 1. To get contact of our buildings with any object that is rigidbody, we do so by creating `buildingContact()`, we get physics object that is in contact with our building's rigidbody, if there is any rigidbody contacting with our building, set buildingInContact to true, else false.

-2. For last feature i.e. rotating, we will create `rotateBuilding()`, get euler rotation of our building, add 90 deg to z-axis and set our building euler rotation every time this function is called.
+2. For last feature i.e. rotating, we will create `rotateBuilding()`, and rotate the building on z-axis by 1.57 in radians(90 degrees) every time this function is called.

 </details>